 It’s surprisingly spicy for something with this candy-like array of colors.
 The aurora pepper ranges from 30,000 to 50,000 on the Scoville scale which is the same range as the common cayenne pepper found on your spice rack.
 Compared to our jalapeño reference point, the aurora comes in significantly hotter – four to twenty times spicier than a jalapeño depending on the two chilies measured.

 What does it look like?

 This chili is named very well.
-Aurora is Latin for dawn and it’s equally well-known for the Aurora Borealis (or northern lights) – a natural light display where patches of the sky turns shades of green, violet, yellow, and red.
-The aurora pepper really lights up a garden in a similar way.
+Aurora is Latin for dawn and it’s equally well-known for the Aurora Borealis (or northern lights) – a natural light display where patches of the sky turn shades of green, violet, yellow, and red.
+And this chili really lights up a garden in a similar way.

-It’s bulbed shaped, one and a half to two inches long and a bout three quarters of an inch across.
+It’s bulbed shaped, one and a half to two inches long and about three-quarters of an inch across.
 There’s a modest tapering to a rounded point.
-The peppers stand upright on the plant in clusters, providing lots of visibility for the star of the show – the many colors of the aurora pepper.
+The peppers stand upright on the plant in clusters, providing lots of visibility for the star of the show – the many colors.